The Icelandic Hot Dog

-This blog is dedicated to one of our most beloved spots in Iceland.
+This blog is dedicated to this beloved local establishment.

-The spot is no bigger than 5 square meters and hasn’t moved an inch since 1937.
+The stand itself is no bigger than 5 square meters and hasn’t moved an inch since 1937.

-It has filled our bellies with an outstanding and simple cuisine since childhood and we hope it will stay with us forever.
+It has filled our bellies with outstanding, simple food since childhood, and we hope it will stay with us forever.

-The famous Icelandic hot dog stand has been in continuous operation since day one.
+The famous Icelandic hot dog stand has been in continuous operation since 1937.

-It’s been open in all weather and crazy storms every single day of the year for almost 80 years!
+It’s been open in all kinds of weather and crazy storms virtually every day of the year for almost 90 years, making it a true national treasure.

-While most hot dogs in the world are made out of pork or beef, the hot dogs here are made from lamb meat.
+While most hot dogs around the world are made from pork or beef, Icelandic hot dogs are made primarily from lamb.

 The sauces and sides are also something to shout bravo for!